Tecknique/stock_analyst_grading_history/README.md

 pip install tqdm
 ```

+## Introduction

+This project combines stock analyst firms upgrade and downgrade data of the snp500 tickers, and compares the results with future stock price data.
+Its current executable, 'Loaded_Databases.ipynb, when ran with its instructions, can do analysis on the success rates of the analysts compared to what happened.

+This program is scripted in Python, involves webscraping Yahoo Finance analyst lxml, creates Pandas Dataframes, and provides some visualizations using matplotlib

 ### Description stock_upgradedowngradeHistory.ipynb

 * the database is already created within the folder databases, it isn't important to run this code.
 This is just a reference of methodology.